Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

 \subsection{Least Action Principle and Deriving Maxwell's Equations}

-The problem of self-interaction is just as problematic when attempting to develop electromagnetism using the principle of least action.
-To use the principle of least action to develop a field theory, one defines an action integral (in curved space-time), $S$, which is the integral of a scalar density, called the Lagrangian density, $\mathcal{L}$, as
+The principle of least action has a long history, and has been used extensively to develop fundamental theories\cite{goldstein1965classical}.
+To use the principle of least action to develop a field theory, one defines a scalar ``action integral'', $S$, which is the integral over our entire space-time manifold of a scalar density, the Lagrangian density $\mathcal{L}$, which can depend on various tensor fields, ${{T_i}^{\mu_1, \mu_2...}}_{\nu_1,\nu_2...}$, and their derivatives ($i$ here labels the different fields, not a coordinate), as

-The Lagrangian density can depend on various ``fields'' defined in space-time, and each field's derivatives to first order\footnote{This is typically the case, but some theories include higher order derivatives; see \cite{simon1990} for some discussion.}.
-One then requires variations of this action to be zero against arbitrary variations of the different fields\footnote{The variations of the fields are constrained to be zero on the bounds of integration.}:

-where the $i^{\rm th}$ field, ${\rm field}_i$, could be, for instance, the electromagnetic potential, (here $i$ is summed over fields, not dimensions).
-Since each field can vary independently, whatever multiplies $\delta (\rm{field}_i)$ must individually be zero for each $i$.
+where $d^4x = dx^0 dx^1 dx^2 dx^3$.
+We've used partial derivatives here rather than covariant derivatives to allow tensor quantities, such as the curvature tensor, which cannot be written as a covariant derivative of its field, but are still tensorial.
+Note the Lagrangian density must still be a {\em scalar density}, $\mathcal{L} = \sqrt{|g|}L$, where $L$ is a Lorentz scalar, i.e. it is the same in all coordinate systems, so almost always derivatives should be covariant.
+The derivatives are often, but not always limited to first order\footnote{See \cite{simon1990} for some discussion.}.
+One then requires variations of this action to be zero against smooth, arbitrary, infinitesimal variations of the different fields (signified by an operator $\delta$)\footnote{Note the variation must obey any inherent symmetries of the underlying field.
+For example, the variation of the metric must be symmetric since the metric is symmetric by definition.},